Siphon880gh/devbrain/DevOps/_Server - VPS or Dedicated Server/_ GET STARTED - Setup Dedicated Server Checklist.md

 				- Then you install nvm to install and change the node version.
 Then you make it permanent beyond your current shell session.
 Refer to the tutorial [[NVM - npm scripts say permission denied on the cli command]]
 - Look up instructions for your OS on how to install these databases, if applicable to your server's use cases
 	- MySQL (if not included by your web host’s VPS)
+		- If not installed CloudPanel or a web host management panel that includes these parts, look up instructions on how to install MySQL, PHP, and PHPMyAdmin. eg. Google: Ubuntu 22 install mysql phpmyadmin
-		- Ubuntu v22 with CloudPanel comes with MySQL, however when accessing phpMyAdmin from Cloudpanel then only the databases the user is associated with shows up.
+		- Ubuntu v22 with CloudPanel comes with MySQL, PHP, and phpMyAdmin, however when accessing phpMyAdmin from Cloudpanel then only the databases the user is associated with shows up.
 			- To get the master credentials to see all databases, you run `clpctl db:show:master-credentials` and visit this url to login with those credentials https://XX.XXX.XX.XXX:8443/pma
 			- Save mysql command for mysql shell login.
 For example:
 			  `mysql -h 127.0.0.1 -u USER -P 3306 -p'PASSWORD' -A`